GHGFaber/CMPS-3240-SIMD-ARM/README.md

 * Floating point registers have a different notation (see Background)
 * Floating point operations sometimes use different instructions, often prefixed with an `f`.
 E.g. `fadd` vs. `add`.

+*Sidebar: This is the first lab where we are linking C-code with ARM code.
+The benchmark has been created in C, and you must code the subroutine called by the benchmark in ARM.
+The framework for the code is all there, you just need to insert the appropriate SIMD commands in faxpy.s.*

 A good place to start is to copy the `faxpy()` solution and modify the code: